indiejames/clojure-debug-demo/README.md

     w =  16
     nil

-Now start another shell and launch a new REPL. _Do not set JVM_OPTS_.
+Now start another shell and launch a new REPL. _Do not set JVM_OPTS!!!_.

     lein REPL